dr-mushtaq/Computer-Vision/📚Chapter 2-Image As Function/ Images as Functions .md

 By treating an image as a function, we can perform various operations on it using mathematical techniques.
 For example, we can apply filters or transformations to the image function to enhance certain features or extract useful information.

+# What is an image?

+Def: Every image that we see in this world is nothing, but an array of numbers with various value ranges depending on the colorspaces we are using.
+For example, for RGB colorspace, each change value has a range of 0–255, whereas the hue channel in the HSV channel has a range of 0–180.

+Def: A visual representation of a real-life entity, such as a person or any object, in two-dimensional form is known as an image.
+Essentially, an image is a compilation of pixels arranged in various color spaces.

+Concepts

+So here’s an image of an old and I think now expired comedian who’s, therefore, cannot sue me.
+That’s Phyllis Diller, by the way, in case you remember.
+And by the way, we’re going to start with black and white because black and white just makes everything easier because it’s just a single channel.
+We, we’ll do color on and off, but pretty much everything we do for black and white do, you do for color, hold for black and white, and, and it’s just easier.
+So when I show this to you, you actually think of it as a picture or something to look at.
+But

 ## 📑 Table of Contents